 In Google you can click on Account in the personal drop down (next to your email address on the top-right of a Google Apps page) to manage your personal account.

-Clicking on the Looker permissions that you granted in order to log on will show the details that users will see in the consent screen that you customized above.
+Clicking on the Looker permissions that you granted in order to log on shows the details that users see in the consent screen that you customized above.
 You can also click Revoke access so that the next time you login to Looker (or test authorization) you will be re-prompted with the consent screen.
 You can use this workflow to help you customize your consent screen and view what users will see.

 Enabling E-mail Logins While Google Auth is Enabled

 New Google accounts automatically get access to Looker, so there is no need to add users that are in your Google Domain.

 To add a user via e-mail address that is not in your Google Domain:

 - Enable the Alternate login for admins and specified users option on the Google Auth page